simone-contorno/tesi/README.md

  </code>
 </pre>

-Show all informations (name, modules, connections and resources) about it:
+Show all information (name, modules, connections, and resources) about it:

 <pre>
  <code>